About Anna Kris Bell

 You Do Have A Choice In How You Feel

-Yet no matter how much you try to change your thinking you feel stuck with the same old thoughts.
-It’s far more of a full body-mind combination than what we’re led to believe.
-I wish I could say it was an easy process to change how we feel but it’s not.
-The good news is that it’s far more straight forward than you may fear.
+Yet no matter how much you try to change your thinking, you feel stuck with the same old thoughts.
+It’s far more of a full body-mind combination than you may wish to believe.
+I wish I could say it was an easy process to change how we feel.
+The good news is that therapy is accessible and straightforward to start, and I’m here to help you achieve a sense of positive momentum that leads to a more peaceful life.

 Personal & Professional History